 It is not prior to being, as though it were a substrate from which being emerges.
 Nor is it other than being, as though we were positing a parallel realm.
 And it is not identical with determinate being, for determinate being is already articulated.

 To say this is not to multiply entities.
 We are not adding a new layer to reality.
-We are identifying a feature of reality’s very character: that it can be determined in more than one way without collapsing into arbitrariness.
+We are identifying a feature of reality’s very character: that it is differentiated without brute fact and open without arbitrariness.
 Determinate being is what reality is in articulation.
 Determinability is the openness that makes articulation possible.
-The ground of determinability is that by virtue of which this openness is real.
+The ground of determinability is that by virtue of which plurality itself is neither necessary abstraction nor accidental fact.

 This avoids two extremes.
 It avoids treating differentiated possibility as something that “exists” alongside beings, which would reify it.
 And it avoids dissolving it into a mere abstraction, which would render it fictional.
 Differentiated possibility does not exist as a thing.
-It is real as the determinability-character of being itself.
+It is real as the openness of loved particularity to intelligible articulation.

 If being were not intrinsically articulable, intelligibility would be accidental.
 If intelligibility were accidental, formal systems would float free of reality.
 But they do not.
 They succeed or fail in relation to what is.
-That success and failure presuppose structured openness within being.
+That success and failure presuppose structured openness within being—openness grounded in differentiation that is not brute.

 Thus the question of differentiated possibility is not an excursion into speculative metaphysics.
-It is a disciplined attempt to name what must be the case if reality is intelligible at all.
+It is a disciplined attempt to name what must be the case if reality is intelligible at all and if plurality is not an unexplained remainder.

 And that, finally, is the point.